 How do you play the pool game Cutthroat?

 Cutthroat or Cut-Throat is a casual pool game played with three people.
 Each person is assigned five balls to protect (1 through 5, 6 through 10, or 11 through 15).
 The objective of the game is to pocket your opponents’ balls and knock them out of the game, hence the name “cutthroat.”
 The last person with one or more balls remaining on the table wins.
 The ball groups can be assigned before play begins or can be selected by a player after the first inning in which they pocket a ball.
 Any ball can be pocketed (even one from your group) to continue your inning.
+Shots don’t need to be called, and any ball can be struck first.
 If a player scratches, a ball from each opponent’s group (if any are down) is spotted and play continues with the next player with ball-in-hand in the “kitchen” (behind the head string).
 If a player pockets their last remaining ball, that player’s inning ends.
-Your inning continues only when you pocket an opponent ball (intentionally or not) without scratching.
 For more details and other game variations, see the Wikipedia Cutthroat page.

-Another good alternative to Cutthroat for better players is to require each person to pocket their own group of balls in rotation (always contacting the lowest numbered-ball first) instead of pocketing the opponents balls in any order.
+Another good alternative to Cutthroat for better players is to require each person to pocket their own group of balls in rotation (always contacting the lowest numbered-ball first) instead of pocketing the opponents balls in any order, but then it is not really “cutthroat” anymore.
 The first person with all five group balls pocketed wins the game.
 With a scratch, the lowest-numbered ball from the player’s group (instead of from the opponent groups) gets spotted.
 Other variations of cutthroat can be found in Bob Jewett’s Cutthroat article.

 Dr. Dave keeps this site commercial free, with no ads.
 If you appreciate the free resources, please consider making a one-time or monthly donation to show your support: